-Before you can start working on your Honors Project, you must download, complete, and submit a hard copy of the Honors Proposal and Application to the Honors Program Office in Lippitt Hall, Room 300.
-You can also find information on funding for your project.
-If you will have human subjects in your Honors project, you will need to fill out the Information on Institutional Review Board.
+Before you can start working on your Honors Project, you must submit an Honors Project Proposal and Application Form to the Honors Program.
+Proposals for Spring 2023 are due Dec.
+13, 2022.
+If you will have human subjects in your Honors project, you will need to fill out information for the Institutional Review Board.